bobheadxi/deployments/README.md

 # Deployments

 GitHub action for working painlessly with deployment statuses.
-See [this blog post](https://dev.to/bobheadxi/branch-previews-with-google-app-engine-and-github-actions-3pco) for a more practical example.
+See [this blog post](https://dev.to/bobheadxi/branch-previews-with-google-app-engine-and-github-actions-3pco) for a bit of background and a more practical example.

 ```yml
 jobs: